sparsh1909/vowel-counter/README.md

 # Vowel Counter

-This C++ program counts the number of vowels in a given word.
-The program utilizes an unordered set to efficiently determine the count of vowels in a word.
+This C++ program accepts a string and returns the number of vowels present in the word.
+It efficiently utilizes an unordered set to determine the count of vowels in the given word.
+The 'Tests'  folder contains the unit tests of the program.

 ## Instructions